thanakorninbox-dev/trcloud-n8n-node/README.md

 # n8n-nodes-trcloud

 This community node provides a lightweight **Trcloud** HTTP Request action.
-It wraps a generic HTTP client with an API key header so you can call any Trcloud REST endpoint from your n8n workflows.
+It wraps a generic HTTP client so you can call any Trcloud REST endpoint from your n8n workflows.

 ## Installation

 Follow the [n8n community node installation guide](https://docs.n8n.io/integrations/community-nodes/installation/).

+### Install via n8n UI

+1. Open n8n
+2. Go to **Settings → Community Nodes**
+3. Click **Install**
+4. Enter `n8n-nodes-trcloud`
+5. Restart n8n

 ## What it does

-- Call any HTTP method: GET, POST, PUT, PATCH, DELETE
+- Call HTTP methods such as GET and POST
 - Add query parameters and custom headers
 - Send JSON, form-urlencoded, or raw bodies
 - Choose how the response is returned (JSON or text)

-## Credentials
+## Authentication

-Add a **Trcloud API** credential with your API key.
-The node sends it as an `Authorization` header on every request.
+This node does not manage n8n credentials.

+TRCLOUD authentication parameters (such as `company_id`, `passkey`, `securekey`, and `timestamp`) must be provided in the request body or headers, depending on your endpoint.

+All fields support n8n expressions.

 ## Usage